 |Family Travel Files Ezine Family Vacations Resource

-A dude ranch vacation guarantees plenty of time to bond and spend time as a family sharing new experiences, and creating memories that will last a lifetime.
+A dude ranch vacation guarantees family time sharing new experiences, and creating memories that will last a lifetime.
 How do I know this?
 I married the son of a rancher and while we did not remain on the ranch, our family has enjoyed many campfires with sing-a-longs in Wyoming, starry nights with coyotes calling in Arizona, trail rides and cowboy poetry in Alberta.
 Our daughters learned to saddle and ride, shoot skeet, and identify scat.
 No two days on a ranch will ever be the same but every day is guaranteed to be rewarding.
 Expect horses, hats, hospitality, heritage, honesty and heart.

 Here’s the scoop.